The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Reidemeister torsion

 and it follows

-Finally, we use the well-known multiplicativity of the torsion (\cite[Theorem 1.5]{Turaev_book}).
-We denote by $\mathfrak e$ the natural Euler structure on $X$ induced by $\mathfrak e_0$ on $X_0$ (which induces an Euler structure on each boundary torus $\partial N_i$ compatible with $\mathfrak e_\circ$).
-We have:
+Finally, we use the multiplicativity of the torsion to compute the torsion of $X_1$ from the torsions of the pieces $X_0, N_i$ and the Mayer--Vietoris sequence.
+Note that the Euler structure induced by $\mathfrak e_0$ on $\partial X_0$ coincides with the Euler structure induced by the Euler structure $\mathfrak e_+$ (see \cref{subsubsec:extorus}) on each toral boundary $\partial N_i$.
+We use the exact sequence of complexes